AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       Whereas in the second loop, the variable i is declared as the `let` keyword it becomes a block scoped variable and it holds a new value(0, 1 ,2 3) for each iteration.
 Hence, the output of the first loop is `0 1 2 3`.

-238.  ### List down some of the features of ES6
+227.  ### What is ES6

+      ES6 is the sixth edition of the javascript language and it was released in June 2015.
+It was initially known as ECMAScript 6 (ES6) and later renamed to ECMAScript 2015.
+Almost all the modern browsers support ES6 but for the old browsers there are many transpilers, like Babel.js etc.

             Below are the list of some new features of ES6,

       1. Support for constants or immutable variables
       2. Block-scope support for variables, constants and functions
       3. Arrow functions
       4. Default parameters
       5. Rest and Spread Parameters
       6. Template Literals
       7. Multi-line Strings
       8. Destructuring Assignment
       9. Enhanced Object Literals
       10. Promises
       11. Classes
       12. Modules

-239.  ### What is ES6

-      ES6 is the sixth edition of the javascript language and it was released in June 2015.
-It was initially known as ECMAScript 6 (ES6) and later renamed to ECMAScript 2015.
-Almost all the modern browsers support ES6 but for the old browsers there are many transpilers, like Babel.js etc.

-240.  ### Can I redeclare let and const variables
+228.  ### Can I redeclare let and const variables

       No, you cannot redeclare let and const variables.
 If you do, it throws below error